huang-feiyu/academics/README.md

 ## Current Work

 * Conduct one project in VR area (`status`: <s>motivation, related work, possible design</s> **Deprecated**)
-* Conduct one project in the intersection of VR area and the disabled (`status`: ~~further plan pending~~, developing App-1)
+* Conduct one project in the intersection of VR area and the disabled (`status`: ~~further plan pending~~, finding motivation, design space)
-* Help to develop Unity 3D applications for user study
+* Help to develop Unity3D applications for other research

 ## Interests